App & Browser Testing Made Easy

 8. Gradle

 Gradle is not a code coverage tool but a build automation software.
-It can be used in conjunction with code coverage plugins or tools to generate code coverage reports as part of the build process.
+It can be used with code coverage plugins or tools to generate code coverage reports for the build process.
 These plugins integrate with Gradle to instrument the code, track its execution during tests, and generate coverage reports based on the collected data.

 Pros: